andrew-boutin/go-chat/README.md

 You will need to create a `creds.json` file that has the properties `cid` and `csecret`.
 These should contain the values for your Client ID and Client
 Secret for your Google application.
 This will allow go-chat to use the Google APIs to get user data.

+## Glide

+We use [Glide](https://github.com/Masterminds/glide) to handle dependency management.
+The `glide.yaml` defines the dependencies.
+Compose builds our `dockerfile` which uses a Go base image and then installs `Glide` in it.
+When the container starts up it calls `glide install` to install all of the dependencies before starting the chat app.

 ## Credit